 My Journey

-My story of getting out of survival
+My story of getting out of survival and into healing, self acceptance, and sovereignty

 From the sweet and innocent age of 9 through to 14.5 years, I was sexually abused by my step father, who was a brutal and moody in that volcano kind of way person.
 The sexual abuse was accompanied by severe physical and mental abuse.
 My mother, may she rest in peace, had little to no ability to connect to her partners, her family, or her daughters.
 She coped with her immediately failing second marriage by working or being at church, or partying or being back at church, in a cycle she couldn't break.
 She enabled the abuse through absence, denial, and outright lying.
 My 2 sisters, one 7 years older and one 6 years younger, and myself were often at home with his tyrannous outbreaks and physical abuse.
 We were left to fend for ourselves inside a living nightmare.
 At almost 15, I felt I had to run away from home.